 People often ask me, “How do you know when a painting is finished?”

-The truth is a painting is never truly finished.
-These works are part of my life, each one an exploration of ideas and questions prompted by the last, a never ending conversation.
+The truth is each painting is an exploration of ideas and questions prompted by the last, part of a never-ending conversation.
 But when that startling sense of rightness hits me, I know it’s time to step away, let go, and begin the process all over again.